 Leverage Containers for Deployments

-As covered in Part 1, we recommend deploying microservices in containers so only a single tool is required (containerization tools like Docker or OpenShift) to deploy an entire system or product.
+We recommend deploying microservices in containers so only a single tool is required (containerization tools like Docker or OpenShift) to deploy an entire system or product.

 Integrate into the DevSecOps Pipeline